Sansh2356/simple_p2p/README.md

 For running kindly do -

   ```
-    #For running the relay node
+    // For running the relay node
     cargo run

-    #For running client A
+    // For running client A
     cargo run relay-server peer_multiaddr peer_id

-    #For handshaking between relayed connection and client B
+    // For handshaking between relayed connection and client B
     cargo run relay-client --relay-addr libp2_relayed_p2p_address

     Example -: